officiallyawesome/officiallyawesome/_posts/2020-04-29-ref-school-session-3.md

 ## Session 3 is this Sunday 3 May!
 Thank you to all those who joined us for Session 2 last week - it was a fast-paced and full session!
 It was wonderful to see so many of you back again.

-### Reminders:
-- Folks asked, so we created it.
-We have a Facebook group: https://www.facebook.com/groups/LRDRefSchool.
-Feel free to join it if you like using Facebook groups.
-  - Although, please note: Due to the Facebook group being set to "private" but publicly advertised the link for the session has become more public.
-Therefore, please be aware the first 1000 people (lol) who enter the Zoom chat will gain entry to the live session.
-- LRD Officials have moved our emails to mailchimp.
-This makes it easier to email you weekly and it's easier for you to unsubscribe, if you so wish!
-After ref school, if you didn't say we can add you to the London Roller Derby email account or our fundamentals course - we will be deleting your information.

 ## What do you think about the length of the session?
 There are so many people and so many rules and so little time!
 We want to find a way to help expand things that suits most people.
 We have started a poll on Facebook - please do fill it in.